-By default, the 7-bit slave address for the serial I^2C data interface is set to 33{HEX} .
+By default, the 7-bit slave address for the serial I2C data interface is set to 33{HEX}.
 The implemented data transmission protocol is similar to the one used for conventional EEPROM devices.
 The register to read/write is selected by a register address pointer.
-This address pointer must be set during an I^2C write operation.
+This address pointer must be set during an I2C write operation.
 For read access a repeated START condition but no STOP condition should be sent.
 After transmission of a register, the address pointer is automatically incremented.
 A STOP condition ends the whole transmission.
-An increment from the address FF{HEX} rolls over to 00{HEX} .
+An increment from the address FF{HEX} rolls over to 00{HEX}.
+The bus clear procedure (in other words, send nine clock pulses) is not implemented.
+To use a bus clear, the ZMOD4510's RES_N pin must be kept low while sending the nine clock pulses.
+I2C bus scans must stay within a valid range below reserved address 0x78.

-For an example of the I2C data transmission protocol, see Figure 6.
-For information on I2C bus timing, see Figure 7.
+For an example of the I2C data transmission protocol, see Figure 7.
+For information on I2C bus timing, see Figure 8.
 For I2C bus characteristics, see Table 10, which explains how to set up the interface.
 All other values are according to the I2C standard.
 Although the ZMOD4510 has an I2C interface, the user is not intended to modify any registers because a configuration change will affect the sensor module's performance, reliability, and accuracy.
 The API provided with the downloadable firmware package on the website manages all necessary sensor module communication.

-To validate the general MCU-specific I2C read/write driver without the use of Renesas firmware, it is possible to write random values to registers 0x88 to 0x8B and read them afterwards.
+To validate the general MCU-specific I2C read/write driver without the use of Renesas firmware, write random values to registers 0x88 to 0x8B and read them afterwards.
 After this register testing, erase the testing code and reset the device by disconnecting the power support; otherwise the device may not operate properly.